tegola-project-2022-23/optimising-ospf/README.md

 ## Repository Architecture
 - `old-files` contains an archive of old files that contain more information than the current files used.
 - `src` contains the pythons files intended to run the application.
-  - `Demand.py` This calculates the demand matrix.
+  - `main.py` This calculates the ospf optimisations to be applied to each router by interacting with Zabbix and the nodes itself.
   - `History.py` This is used to collect data to confirm that the existing setup is unbalanced.
   - `hosts.json` This contains a list of itemIDs that correspond to interfaces we are interested in by host.
   - `Interface.py` This is a helper class used to represent an interface on a given host.